t00ts/maverick/README.md

 # Maverick

-Maverick is a multi-platform desktop application that can place bets automatically on multiple online betting platforms using your web browser.
-Bets are placed in an average of 5 seconds, making it ideal for live matches and real-time betting.
+Maverick is a multi-platform desktop application that can place bets automatically on multiple online betting platforms using the Chrome browser.

 ## Supported platforms